FabiKalt/loops-and-maps/index.md

   output
 }
 ```
 The difference to our previous code with the map_dbl() function is only in the specification of the output vector, which is now specified to be an integer vector.

-Behind the scenes it would look like this:
+#### 2. Specifying the input:

+We can also modify the input for our map() function.
+For example, map2() applies a function to pairs of elements from two lists or vectors.

 ```
 # Behind the scenes of map2() function